Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

 \subsubsection{Data Modalities}

-Out of the 13 multi-omic modalities contained across each GDC-TCGA cancer database, the ones chosen were gene expression RNAseq, DNA methylation, miRNA stem-loop expression, reverse phase protein array (RPPA) data, DNA mutation, and clinical data.
-The rationale behind selecting these specific modalities was that these modalities have been frequently preferred over the other data types in studying cancer primarily due to their direct relevance in the fundamental processes of cancer progression, their diagnostic and prognostic capabilities, and their established technologies \cite{sarhadi2022molecular, li2023pan}.
-These modalities directly influence and reflect key biological processes fundamental to cancer progression, making them extremely valuable for uncovering the molecular mechanisms driving the disease \cite{sarhadi2022molecular}.
-Moreover, the set of these modalities provides robust predictive and prognostic information, and their integration provides a holistic view of a tumor’s multi-omic profile \cite{chen2021moving, sarhadi2022molecular, li2023pan}.
-Lastly, the selected modalities contained a static feature number across each cancer type that helped us in developing the standard data pre-processing pipeline for pan-cancer studies.
-Below we briefly describe each of the data modalities considered in this study, followed by the preprocessing steps undertaken to select the features used in training the SeNMo model.
+From the 13 available multi-omic modalities present in each cancer dataset, we selected gene expression (RNAseq), DNA methylation, miRNA stem-loop expression, RPPA data, DNA mutation, and clinical data.
+These modalities were chosen based on their frequent use in cancer studies due to their direct relevance to the fundamental processes of cancer progression, as well as their diagnostic and prognostic capabilities \cite{sarhadi2022molecular, li2023pan}.
+They offer direct insights into key biological processes fundamental to cancer progression, making them extremely valuable for uncovering the molecular mechanisms driving the disease \cite{sarhadi2022molecular}.
+Furthermore, these selected modalities provide robust predictive and prognostic information, and their integration gives a holistic view of a tumor's multi-omic profile \cite{chen2021moving, sarhadi2022molecular, li2023pan}.
+Importantly, each modality had a consistent number of features across all cancer types, which facilitated the development of a standardized data preprocessing pipeline for pan-cancer studies.
+Below is a brief description of each data modality considered in this study, followed by the preprocessing steps used to select features for training the SeNMo model.